-The Bachelor of Arts (BA) and Bachelor of Science (BS) program are a four-year degree program which is designed to give the student in-depth academic training in the liberal arts.
-Since our Bachelor's degree programs provide a broad education with a focus on a special area of interest, the student graduating with BA/BS degree should have a general knowledge or acquaintance with the basic disciplines of learning.
+The Bachelor of Arts (B.A.) programs are a four-year degree which is a broad program designed to give the student in-depth academic training in the liberal arts.
+Since the B.A. programs provide a broad education with a focus on a special area of interest, the student graduating with a B.A. degree should have a general knowledge or acquaintance with the basic disciplines of learning.
 This forms the foundation upon which the student begins to build competence in the special field of professional education they have chosen.
 The curriculum is designed to encourage social adaptation and integration of the student into western culture through course offerings reflecting the historical and theological foundations of the Christian faith.
 The student is taught the basics of Christian spirituality and practice through classroom experiences and chapel services.
 Through the integration of general and biblical studies, the contribution of other disciplines is incorporated.